staabm/phpstan-dba/README.md

 # database handling class reflection extension for PHPStan

+phpstan-dba makes your phpstan static code analysis jobs aware of datatypes within your database.
+With this information at hand phpstan-dba is able to detect type inconsistencies between your domain model and database-schema.
+Additionally errors in code handling the results of sql queries can be detected.

 This extension provides following features:

 * the array shape of results can be inferred for `PDOStatement` and `mysqli_result`